Absulit/points/README.md

 You can code freely without the use of any support module (effects, noise, image, math) or you can use them and have a little bit less of code in the shader.
 You can of course create your own modules and import them in the same way.

+# Examples

+[videos]

+# Main Audience

+The library is for Generative Art, so in general for Creative Coders, for Programmers/Software people who like the arts, and Artists who like to code.

+People who just want to create nice live graphics and use mathematics to achieve this.

 # Workflow

 Currently we have a workflow of data setup from Javascript and then 3 shaders: